"The movie follows the book, sort of, if you can imagine a cute balloon inflated into a zeppelin."

 of new stuff.
 Cue Alternative Character Interpretations

 that require elaborate backstories

 , minor characters given much larger parts

-, new characters, and sometimes Plot Holes
+, and sometimes Plot Holes

 , Plot Tumors

 , and a triple dozen subplots that were not in the original work.

 This has a tendency to make the story unrecognizable as retelling of the original.
 In particularly egregious

 instances, the original story will end up as one small part of a much larger, more convoluted story.
 This will usually be the climax, in which case the film essentially gave you an hour or more of Back Story

 .
 This most often happens with movies based on novellas, short stories, video games or children's books.
 In the children's books instance, this can lead to the introduction of Darker and Edgier